DEboy2007/PrisonerDilemmaRL/README.md

 4. **5-round lookahead:** Optimal horizon - shows retaliation consequences without obscuring signal

 ### Potential Improvements:
-We are considering a multi-agent environment and modifying the state vector to only include the last few decisions to see if the TFT strategy emerges.
+1. We are considering a multi-agent environment and modifying the state vector to only include the last few decisions to see if the TFT strategy emerges.
+2. Considering how to change the state vector into something more reflective of this situation.
+Some options are a single value to record previous moves, a vector recording only the last 10 moves, or other ways to record the history of the opponent and the player.

 ---